anonymous-Enet/E-Net/README.md

 Input Format
 -----
-An example data format is given in 'Enet/data' for your reference.
+An example data format is given where dataset is *.mat format and *.score is some heuristic scores calculated in advance.

 How to run E-net
 -----